Senior Construction Project Manager Salary 2026: $130,000–$195,000+

 - Complex projects: healthcare, mission critical, industrial, and infrastructure projects usually pay more

-- Project management software knowledge: leaders who can use modern project management software and reporting systems add more value
+- Project management software knowledge: leaders who use modern systems and reporting tools add more value

 - Cost control: directors who keep projects financially clean command stronger offers